Family and Carer Support

 - Anxiety and stress within family relationships and friendships

 - Difficult feelings, such as isolation, helplessness, sadness, anger, frustration and guilt.

 If you are caring for somebody who is currently under the medical team at John Eastwood Hospice, you can ask a member of the team for further information/advice about family/carer support that they offer.

 Understanding your emotions

-As a carer or family member, you may become so dedicated to the person living with cancer that you lose track of how you are feeling.
+As a carer or family member, you may become so dedicated to the person living with the physical health condition that you lose track of how you are feeling.
 It is important to be aware of your feelings.
 We have provided some common emotional reactions that you may experience.

 Remember, these are normal emotional responses

 It is natural to worry about somebody when they have been diagnosed with a physical health condition.
 Sometimes, the uncertainty of “not knowing” can feel uneasy.
 Worrying is a normal coping strategy which can be helpful for taking action (e.g., seeking further information).
 However, worrying can become unhelpful if you are preoccupied with it.
 Feeling worried may stop you from engaging in day-to-day tasks and pleasurable activities.
 It is important to manage your worries especially if they are preventing you from living your life according to your values.
 You might find some relaxation exercises useful or try bringing your attention to the here-and-now by doing some mindfulness exercises.
 You can access the leaflets to help guide your practice.